argoproj-labs/argocd-bot/README.md

 - User comments with `argo diff` on the PR.
 - Bot checks out current state of PR and runs `argocd diff --local`.
 Diff output is posted on the PR as a comment.
 - Team can review code changes in the PR, and double check the posted diff.
-- User can iterate, making changes on the PR and re-comment with `argo diff` once they are ready.
+- Author can iterate, making changes on the PR and re-comment with `argo diff` once they are ready.
 - Deploying Changes:
   - If Auto Sync is enabled: once the PR is merged, ArgoCD server syncs it with production.
   - Otherwise, user can comment `argo sync [app name]` to sync changes from branch, before merging PR.